-Since its foundation in 1986, French developer and publisher Ubisoft has worked on hundreds of games, spanning across multiple genres and generations of consoles.
+Since its foundation in 1986, French developer and publisher Ubisoft has worked on hundreds of games, spanning multiple genres and generations of consoles.
 In its earlier days, the company focused on smaller titles, as well as a handful of games based on licenses such as Indiana Jones, Sesame Street, Batman, and even Charlie’s Angels.
-But Ubisoft has a tremendous catalog of original games such as the Far Cry, Rayman, Assassin’s Creed franchises, along with many others that put it on the map as one of the most prolific video game studios.
+But Ubisoft has a tremendous catalog of original games, such as the Far Cry, Rayman, and Assassin’s Creed franchises — along with many others — that put it on the map as one of the most prolific video game studios.

-Ubisoft has a rich history spanning over three decades of games and we’ve compiled a list of its absolute best, from platformers, action games, and even some licensed titles.
+Ubisoft has a rich history spanning over three decades of games, and we’ve compiled a list of its absolute best, from platformers and action games to some licensed titles.

 - Ubisoft sues Apple, Google for allowing Rainbow Six: Siege clone on app stores

 The Rayman games have always taken a backseat to the likes of Mario — at least from a commercial standpoint — but that doesn’t mean you shouldn’t play them.
 In fact, some argue Rayman is the superior platformer, particularly citing 2013’s Rayman Legends as one of the best in its class.
 Whichever side of the fence you’re on, there’s no denying the absolute marvel of a game Legends is.
 Its visuals are a spectacle in and of themselves, and when combined with incredible music, and a plethora of content, you get Ubisoft’s absolute best platformer.
 It’s hard to believe it’s been eight years since its release.
 Let’s keep our fingers crossed for a new Rayman game for the PS5 or Nintendo Switch.